ychalier/fftools/README.md

 Tool | Description
 ---- | -----------
-Annotate | Overlay a timestamp over a video
 Blend | Extract frames from a video and merge them into a single photo Concat | Concatenate several videos into one
 Cut | Cut an image or a video into parts of given width/height